ortensa-adhamidhi/wotels/README.md

 | Budget source | Excel |
 | Access control | Row level security |

-A single semantic model sits underneath all five reports.
+A single semantic model sits underneath all seven report pages.
 Power Query handles ingestion from the three source systems, DAX handles the variance and YTD logic, and row level security controls what each property manager or department head can see.
 The model is designed to extend as new reporting layers are added on top.

 ## KPI Coverage